The GNP Presents:

 From an original story by Shigeru Kayama

 Screenplay by Takeo Murata and Ishiro Honda

 Novelization by Daniel DiManna

-To the memories of Tomoyuki Tanaka, Ishiro Honda, Eiji Tsuburaya, Akira Ifukube, Shigeru Kayama, Haruo Nakajima, Akihiko Hirata, Momoko Kochi, Takashi Shimura, and all those dearly departed men and women, both in front of and behind the camera, who worked to send a message, create a film, and birth a legacy, do I dedicate this novel.
+To the cherished memories of Tomoyuki Tanaka, Ishiro Honda, Eiji Tsuburaya, Akira Ifukube, Shigeru Kayama, Haruo Nakajima, Akira Takarada, Akihiko Hirata, Momoko Kochi, Takashi Shimura, and all those dearly departed men and women on both sides of the camera who worked to send a message, create a film, and birth a legacy, do I dedicate this novel.

 A monster movie CAN change the world.

 “Today… pride must be tempered by a profound concern.
 If atomic bombs are to be added as new weapons to the arsenals of a warring world, or to the arsenals of the nations preparing for war, then the time will come when mankind will curse the names of Los Alamos and Hiroshima…”